Kolachery: Transportation

 The national highway passes through Valapattanam town.
 Goa and Mumbai can be accessed on the northern side and Cochin and Thiruvananthapuram can be accessed on the southern side.
 The road to the east of Iritty connects to Mysore and Bangalore.
 The nearest railway station is Kannur on Mangalore-Palakkad line.

-Trains are available to almost all parts of India subject to advance booking over the internet.
-There are airports at Mattanur, Mangalore and Calicut.
+Trains are available to almost all parts of India subject to booking over the internet.
+There are airports at Mattanur, Mangalore, and Calicut.
 All of them are international airports but direct flights are available only to Middle Eastern countries.